catness/100-days-of-code/log.md

 * Fixed the bug with line-by-line scrolling and connected it to the scrollbar.

 * Tried to add the top and bottom thingies on the scrollbar for clicking, but they looked too ugly, so abandoned this idea for now.

+### Day 97: 2019-08-05

+* Fixed another scrolling bug which showed up with different screen resolutions.

+* Added the main menu with a few (so far empty) submenus.